 Monoclonal Antibody Infusion for COVID-19

-Individuals 12 years and older who are high-risk, that have contracted or been exposed to COVID-19, are eligible for this treatment.
-Learn more about appointments at floridahealthcovid19.gov.
+Individuals 12 years and older who are high-risk and have contracted or been exposed to COVID-19, are eligible for this treatment at community sites.
+Learn more about appointments and locations at floridahealthcovid19.gov treatment locator.

 How safe are monoclonal antibody therapies?

 According to the FDA, the safety and effectiveness of both therapies is still being investigated, but previous clinical trials have shown that they can reduce COVID-19-related hospitalizations or emergency room visits in patients who are at high-risk of the disease progressing.

 Casirivimab and imdevimab are investigational therapies, and there are limited clinical data available.
 Serious and unexpected adverse events may occur that have not been previously reported with casirivimab and imdevimab use.

 How does monoclonal antibody therapy work?

 - Antibodies are proteins that the immune system produces to fight viruses, like SARS-CoV-2—which causes COVID-19.